Deus Ex: Mankind Divided: Future

 After the release of Mankind Divided, rumors began circulating that a prospective sequel had been cancelled and Square Enix had put the Deus Ex series on hold because of disappointing sales.
 The rumors were compounded after Eidos-Montréal shifted to work on Shadow of the Tomb Raider and an untitled, licensed game based on the comic properties of Marvel Entertainment, later revealed to be Marvel's Guardians of the Galaxy.
 Later in 2017 and 2018, Square Enix and Eidos-Montréal denied rumors that the series was cancelled.
 Although Eidos-Montréal was not working on another Deus Ex title because of its other projects, it would return to the Deus Ex franchise when it had the available staff and the inclination.

-On May 2, 2022, Square Enix sold Eidos Montreal, the developer of Deus Ex, to Sweden's Embracer Group.
+On May 2, 2022, Square Enix sold Eidos-Montreal, the developer of Deus Ex, to Sweden's Embracer Group.
 On May 20, 2022, before acquisition, Embracer Group expressed an interest in developing sequels, spin-offs, remakes, and remasters in the Deus Ex franchise.

+In November 2022, Jason Schreier of Bloomberg News reported that Eidos-Montréal was in the "very very early" development stages of a new Deus Ex game.
+In January 2024, he reported that Embracer Group had cancelled this game, which had been in development for two years.
+Cecere stated that their original story plan was for Jensen to unintentionally trigger events that would lead to the original Deus Ex, but that the cancelled game did not follow this narrative plan.